 In recent years it has been increasingly recognized that many lung disease are either aggravated or are caused by workplace exposure to agents that, at the time, may have seemed harmless.

-There is also increasing concern about the role of climate change and lung health.
 Professor Bryant has had an active interest in these area for many years and is the chairperson of the Medical Authority of The Dust Diseases Board of NSW which assesses the applications of workers in NSW who believe that they may have been injured as a consequence of dust exposure in the workplace.

 When people are unwell they often face uncertainty, vulnerability and fear.
 They then look to their doctors for expertise, guidance and compassion.
 At such times doctors have a unique opportunity and privilege to provide the highest possible standard of medical care with kindness, dignity and compassion.
 Professor Bryant is a firm believer that, by doing so, we enable people to take control of their own health, to better manage their fears and uncertainties, and to achieve a better health outcome.